Marta-Russo/PI_game_template/README.md

 Utils class : Contains static values for media resources used in games

-For object schema, build the documentation for component with [YUIdoc](https://lookit.readthedocs.io/en/develop/frame-dev-creation.html#documenting-your-frame)
+For modified object schema, build the documentation for component with [YUIdoc](https://lookit.readthedocs.io/en/develop/frame-dev-creation.html#documenting-your-frame)

 ### Game aspect ratio
 Current implementation took aspect ratio 1024 : 768  (4:3) from Matlab version to preserve object sizes and distances with current scaling factor (420).
 To partially overcome this ,  calculateCanvas method in Base class is trying to stretch the canvas height or width to full screen and recalculate the scaling factor appropriately.